-Physical activity during the school day (including but not limited to recess, classroom physical activity breaks or physical education) will not be withheld as punishment for any reason.
+- Physical activity during the school day (including but not limited to recess, classroom physical activity breaks or physical education) will not be withheld as punishment for any reason. - All elementary schools will offer at least 20 minutes of recess on all days during the school year.
+This policy may be waived on early dismissal or late arrival days.